 A first-of-its kind museum in this country has opened in Frisco – the National Videogame History Museum.
 It’s stocked with what you’d expect: arcade games, rare old computer games and all sorts of videogame memorabilia.
 But what’s it like as a museum?
 KERA’s Justin Martin joined Jerome Weeks for a walkthrough before opening weekend.
+Our extended conversation:

-Jerome: Justin, you’re the videogame expert, which means this week, I’m turning the tables and asking you the questions.
+Justin, you’re the videogame expert, which means this week, I’m turning the tables and asking you the questions.
 So set this up for people who haven’t been to the National Videogame History Museum.
 It just opened.
 What can they expect?

 Frankly, going in, I expected some of that.
 But what didn’t you expect?
 What stood out?